 Purpose & Scope

-- Implementing innovative technologies and methodologies.
+- Implementing innovative technologies and methodologies for DFSP management and infrastructure.

-- Evaluating scalability for other Navy DFSPs.
+- Evaluating scalability and feasibility for expansion across Navy DFSPs.

 Information Requested

-Respondents are asked to provide detailed information covering:
+Respondents are asked to provide detailed information across 16 categories, including:

-- Company Information: Profile, mission, areas of expertise, DUNS/CAGE, business size.
+- Company Information: Profile, employees, revenue, DUNS/CAGE, business size.

-- Implementation Plan: Timelines, resources, and potential challenges.
+- Implementation Plan: Timelines, resources, and challenges.

 - Risk Assessment: Potential risks and mitigation strategies.